xdrop/night-owl-jetbrains/README.md

 > Night owl *theme* and *colour scheme* for IntelliJ® and Webstorm® :jack_o_lantern:

+> :star: **A plugin is on it's way to make this a lot easier to install!
+Stay tuned** :star:

 Adaption of [Sarah Drasner's Night Owl](https://marketplace.visualstudio.com/items?itemName=sdras.night-owl) VSCode theme for Webstorm® and IntelliJ® based on [Material UI Jetbrains](https://github.com/ChrisRM/material-theme-jetbrains) and [Rainbow Brackets](https://github.com/izhangzhihao/intellij-rainbow-brackets).
 Due to the *syntax highlighting* for Jetbrains® IDE's being slightly different, the highlighting won't 100% reproduce that of the VS Code plugin, but it's very similar.
 You can [vote](https://youtrack.jetbrains.com/issue/IDEABKL-5473) to help with this.

 ![Screenshot](screenshot.png)